awsdocs/aws-codeartifact-user-guide/doc_source/tokens-authentication.md

 AWS CodeArtifact uses authorization tokens vended by the `GetAuthorizationToken` API to authenticate and authorize requests from build tools such as Maven and Gradle\.
 For more information on these auth tokens, see [Tokens created with the `GetAuthorizationToken` API](#get-auth-token-api)\.

-You can store these auth tokens in an environment variable that can be read by a build tool to obtain the token it needs to fetch packages from an CodeArtifact repository or publish packages to it\.
+You can store these auth tokens in an environment variable that can be read by a build tool to obtain the token it needs to fetch packages from a CodeArtifact repository or publish packages to it\.

 For security reasons, this approach is preferable to storing the token in a file where it might be read by other users or processes, or accidentally checked into source control\.